 Fresh Rhubarb at the Farm Stand

 If you like it a little sweeter, I tend to enjoy the tartness explosion, then just add a little more sugar.
 That will tame it down some.
-And this recipe only makes about 2 cups or so of sauce so if you want more just double it up and you should be fine.
-You can also mash it either partially or completely if you like it to be a bit smoother.
+And this recipe only makes about 2 cups or so of sauce so if you want more just double it up and cook it a few minutes longer and you should be fine.
+You can also mash it either partially or completely if you like it to be a bit smoother or thicker.
 Personally I like to leave some texture to the dish so I just let it cook down naturally.

 But however you like it, give this a try as a starter and then tell us how you change it to make it yours.
 Enjoy!